aryanp160/pikachu/readme.md

-reads images from images qr
+reads text from images qr
 can save file in pdf ot txt forms can search and share extracted texto